LamAnnieV/group_deployment_8/README.md

 ```

 ## Python Script:
-This python script was created as a method of automation.
-This script was meant for everyone as a team to use to push their work into the github repository.
-To get started I installed gitpython, it is a python library that allows us to interact with git repositories.
-Next steps for this script would be adding error handling to check for any sensitive informations such as AWS access and secret keys.
+This Python script was created as a method of automation.
+This script was meant for everyone as a team to use to push their work into the GitHub repository.
+First, gitpython was installed.
+It is a Python library that allows us to interact with git repositories.
+Next, error handling was added to check for sensitive information such as AWS access and secret keys.

 ## Step 4: Docker/Dockerfile